methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-03-24-sso-server-unavailable-using-web-ui.md

 ---
   title: SSO Server Unavailable Using Web UI
   date: 2013-03-24 10:43:55
+excerpt: "I just ran into this issue.
+Tried to login to vSphere 5.1 web ui and received the \"SSO Server Unavailable\".
+I tried restarting the vCenter Single Sign..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I just ran into this issue.
 Tried to login to vSphere 5.1 web ui and received the "SSO Server Unavailable".
 I tried restarting the vCenter